Thaileaf/NYUK12Website/README.md

 ## Technical Implementation

 **Frontend**: React with Next.js for server-side rendering for SEO.
-Used libraries such as bootstrap, tailwind, and Framer motion for animations.
+Used libraries such as Bootstrap, Tailwind, and Framer motion for animations.

+**Database CMS**: Implemented a custom Content Management System (CMS) using Sanity CMS

+**Media Optimized**: Optimizes bandwidth for almost 1 GB of media files.

 **Cloud Infrastructure**: AWS deployment ensuring high availability and scalability